 At age 12, Gray began working for Jerry Shaver at the Humboldt Sports Center.
 This led to a full-time gifted career in outdoor sports.
 He has been employed with the Beasley family at Bob’s Honda in Jackson for the past 17 years.
 He also worked free-lance powder coating and specialty mechanics.
 Gray began racing several types of sports machines, but he always preferred quads.
 His dad was always there as his crew chief, tire changer, mechanic, and water boy; but, mainly his most loving #1 fan.
 His shop is lined with trophies and plaques from races won over the years.
 Many wonderful friends and customers evolved across the U.S. Road and mountain biking were also a passion.
 He died mountain biking with his friends at Natchez Trace State Park, doing what he loved.

 An informal celebration of life will be held 2 p.m.
 Sunday, November 8, 2020, at the home of his brother, Justin Fielder, 380 Gowan Road, Lexington, TN 38351.

 Gray was a member of First United Methodist Church in Humboldt.

 Should you wish to make a memorial, please send to a charity of your choice.

-To send flowers to the family or plant a tree in memory of Douglas Gray Parker, III, please visit our floral store.
+To send flowers to Douglas Gray Parker, III's family, please visit our floral store.